couchbasecloud/terraform-provider-couchbase-capella/README.md

 }
 ```

-'<PATH>' should be replaced with the directory corresponding to the terraform provider binary.
+`<PATH>` should be replaced with the directory corresponding to the terraform provider binary.
 This could be the default folder where Go installs your binaries, which can be determined by calling:

 ```shell